Frequently Asked Questions

 API-first CMS: Everything you need to know

 Many software applications frequently used today wouldn’t be the same without APIs.
-In content management, APIs are the cornerstone of headless architecture and play a vital role in a modern CMS.
+In content management, APIs are the cornerstone of headless architecture and play a vital role in a modern api cms.

-As flexibility and adaptability increase in importance, many organizations are also adopting an API-first approach to content management, made possible through an API-first CMS.
-In this blog, we’ll explain what an API-first CMS is, how it works, and its benefits and challenges.
+As flexibility and adaptability become more important, many organizations are also adopting an API-first approach to content management, made possible through an api cms.
+In this blog, we’ll explain what an api cms is, how it works, and its benefits and challenges.

 #What is an API?

-Before getting into the ins and outs of an API-first CMS, we first need to recap what an API is.
+Before getting into the ins and outs of an api cms, we first need to recap what an API is.

 An application programming interface (API) makes it possible for disparate software applications to communicate and share data.
 If you think about a simple marketing technology stack that includes a CMS and a CRM, APIs are responsible for transferring data between each tool.

-There are more examples of APIs in everyday life, but for understanding an API-first CMS, the other key piece of information relates to the different APIs, particularly REST and GraphQL.
+There are more examples of APIs in everyday life.
+For understanding an api cms, the other key piece of information relates to the different APIs, particularly REST and GraphQL.

 REST or RESTful APIs are the most popular API types in the modern era and can be found in most software applications, allowing a client to send requests with different HTTP methods.
 GraphQL is a modern query language and a runtime for APIs that many view as the successor to REST since it allows developers to get exactly what they’re asking for when making a request.